Synaptic Classification via Spike-Triggered Extrapolation: Numerical Validation in Interactive Networks

 \textbf{Fixed-Event Sampling Strategy:} To ensure uniform statistical power across all estimated links and diverse network scenarios, the simulation is not bound by a fixed time window.
 Instead, we implement a protocol where data accumulation for each pair $(j,i)$ proceeds until a target count of events is reached for both the conditional and the baseline observations.
 Specifically, we monitor the numerators of our differential estimator:

-where we set $N_D = 2000$ and $N_B = 40000$.
-While $N_D$ is chosen to provide a robust yet computationally efficient sample for the conditional firing probability, we utilize a much larger $N_B$ for the baseline.
-This asymmetry is strategically beneficial: since baseline events are intrinsically more abundant and easier to sample, the high value of $N_B$ effectively suppresses the statistical noise of the subtraction term, ensuring that the final functional index $I$ is dominated by the specific interaction signal rather than background fluctuations.
-By maintaining these constant counts in the numerator, the observation time (the denominator) scales adaptively, guaranteeing that the confidence intervals for the Pyramid extrapolation remain consistent across the entire spectrum of synaptic weights, regardless of the local network regime.
+where we set $n_1 = 2000$ and $n_0 = 40000$.
+While $n_1$ is chosen to provide a robust yet computationally efficient sample for the conditional firing probability, we utilize a much larger $n_0$ for the baseline.
+This asymmetry is strategically beneficial: since baseline events are intrinsically more abundant and easier to sample, the high value of $n_0$ effectively suppresses the statistical noise of the subtraction term.
+By maintaining these constant target counts, the estimator natively satisfies the theoretical bounds derived in Section \ref{Sec:6}.
+Consequently, the statistical variance remains rigorously controlled purely by $n_1$ and $n_0$, ensuring consistent confidence intervals across the entire spectrum of synaptic weights, strictly independent of the underlying firing rates and the local network regime.

-For these experiments, the initial sampling window $\Delta_1$ was set following the analytical derivation in \eqref{Delta_1}:
+For these experiments, the initial sampling window $\Delta_1$ was set following \eqref{Delta_1}:

-A scaling factor of 2 was applied to slightly broaden the observation window, accelerating the accumulation of the required $N_D$ coincidences without compromising the microscopic locality.
+A scaling factor of 2 was applied to slightly broaden the observation window, accelerating the accumulation of the required $n_1$ events.